Why Was This Indicator Chosen?

 What Are the Biggest Threats?

-- Predation and competition from invasive species such as non-native American bullfrogs (Lithobates catesbeianus) and fish
+- Predation and competition from invasive species such as fish and non-native American bullfrogs (Lithobates catesbeianus)

 - Habitat loss, including historic impacts from creek diversions, agriculture, and development